RoryBarnes/TRAPPIST-1/SpiNBody/README.rst

 Overview
 --------

-Orbital evolution of the TRAPPIST-1 Planets as predicted by `vplanet <https://github.com/VirtualPlanetaryLaboratory/vplanet>`_.
+Orbital evolution of the TRAPPIST-1 planets as predicted by `vplanet <https://github.com/VirtualPlanetaryLaboratory/vplanet>`_.

 ===================   ============